 Although we’ll focus more on the syndication aspect, understand that a PPM can be leveraged for other types of private offerings such as, but not limited to, real estate investment funds, crowdfunding, private real estate investment trusts (REITs,) etc.

 The reason why even a PPM can be confusing is that sponsors have many real estate syndication documents to consider.
 Unfortunately, most of these papers, while different in purpose, tend to touch on similar topics.
 Hence, it’s not the easiest aspect of syndication to navigate.
+As such, most syndicators hire syndication lawyers to prepare their Regulation D private placement memorandums.

 Some may confuse it with a prospectus.